Take a tour of Wickenburg – virtually! Sit back, relax, and enjoy your tour of Wickenburg.

 The Vulture Mine originally began in 1863 when Henry Wickenburg discovered gold in a nearby quartz outcropping.
 As more gold was found, interest in the mine grew, and Vulture City came to be.
 In its heyday, Vulture City was home to a few thousand residents.
 Nowadays, Vulture City is a ghost town with many of the original buildings still in tact.
 The property is located about 14 miles outside of Wickenburg.
 Find out more on Vulture City’s website.

-Vulture City’s summer hours are:
+Vulture City’s winter hours are:

 DESERT CABALLEROS WESTERN MUSEUM